 Unimodal pre-trained transformers yield better generalization capabilities over multimodal approaches of comparable size when external knowledge is necessary.
 Language models employed for the knowledge-enhanced VQA task are sufficient even to compensate for the limitations of image captioning models, which often fail to fully capture visual semantics.
 To this end, a pre-trained image captioning system, in this case the multi-task OSCAR \cite{li2020oscar} transformer, is used to extract linguistic information from an image, while a language model such as BERT, acting as an implicit knowledge source, receives the caption and the question to infer an answer.
 Moreover, text-only and multimodal approaches have complementary capabilities, therefore their combination can yield even more powerful models. \cite{vqa19}

-VIKING is a framework accompanying AQUA dataset \cite{aqua} for visual QA on the artistic domain.
-As questions in AQUA may either be visual or knowledge oriented, a modality selector first decides the right category by receiving the encoded image and question.
-Visual oriented questions do not require external knowledge in order to be answered.
-For knowledge-oriented questions, a two stage fact retrieval strategy is followed, pairing the given question with the most relevant painting description, which corresponds to the external knowledge fact needed.
-The first stage utilizes TF-IDF to rank descriptions according to the question, and in the second stage re-ranking is performed using BERT.
+VIKING is a framework accompanying AQUA dataset \cite{aqua} for VQA on the artistic domain.
+As questions in AQUA may either be visual or knowledge-oriented, a modality selector first decides the right category by receiving the encoded image and question.
+Visual-oriented questions do not require external knowledge in order to be answered.
+For knowledge-oriented questions, a two-stage fact retrieval strategy is followed, pairing the given question with the most relevant painting description, which corresponds to the external knowledge fact needed.
+The first stage utilizes TF-IDF to rank descriptions according to the question, while in the second stage re-ranking is performed using BERT.
 Finally, a fine-tuned XLNet \cite{xlnet} model provides the final answer.